connojd/extended_apis/README.md

 ## Live Configuration

-Live configuration is done with the ~/hypervisor/vmconfig script.
+Live configuration is done with the vmconfig script.
 Executing ./vmconfig with no args will list help for the different options.
+There are example scripts in hypervisor/extended_apis/examples that show different ways you can use vmconfig.

 Note that the configuration code provides only a *mechanism* for configuring the VMCS at runtime, so it won't stop you from committing configurations that crash your box.

+## Tests

+An incomplete set of tests is located in hypervisor/extended_apis/tests.
+Check the README in that directory for more info.